Roots of unity and higher ramification in iterated extensions: Introduction

 \section{Introduction}

 The Galois theory of iterates of a rational function, also called the study of arboreal Galois representations, has attracted recent interest for a number of reasons.
 Among them is the search for large, explicitly given Galois extensions of $\Q$, and several authors have given conditions under which the Galois groups in this setting are as large as possible (see \cite{survey} for a survey).
-Such results rely on a study of ramification over various primes of the ground field, but this ramification is always tame (i.e. the primes do not divide the degree of the rational function).
-Thus far the wild case has been left largely untouched, with two notable exceptions: \cite{Poonen2}, which treats unicritical polynomials and focuses on the size of the Galois groups rather than the depth of ramification, and \cite{sing1, sing2}, which give remarkably detailed results on the higher ramification filtration in certain circumstances.
+Such results rely on a study of ramification over various primes of the ground field, but this ramification is almost always tame, and any wild ramification plays little role.
+Thus far the wild case has not been studied in detail, with two notable exceptions: \cite{Poonen2}, which treats unicritical polynomials and focuses on the size of the Galois groups rather than the depth of ramification, and \cite{sing1, sing2}, which give remarkably detailed results on the higher ramification filtration in certain circumstances.